How Complaint Handling Can Drive Your Business’s Growth

 Yet, despite these investments, customer complaints are somewhat inevitable.
 That’s why effective complaint handling can make the difference between successful companies and ones that struggle to stay in business.

 The Institute of Customer Service’s recent UK Customer Satisfaction Index Report says customer satisfaction is at its highest-ever point, and the company’s CEO, Joanna Causon, says this improvement is “driven significantly by better complaint handling.”

-Let’s take a look at why focusing on improving your complaint handling process can present such a big opportunity for your business in the year ahead.
+Credibly explains why focusing on improving your complaint handling process can present such a big opportunity for your business.

 Complaints Are on the Rise — And That’s Okay

 The key findings of the UKCSI were that overall customer satisfaction is currently at its highest level ever, yet the rate of customer complaints has also risen.
 Furthermore, the proportion of customers who escalate their complaint increased from 41.4% to 48.6% in the past year.

 This is only possible because satisfaction with the way complaints are handled has also increased in the past year.
 Indeed, according to the UKCSI, satisfaction increased by 0.5% between 2016 and 2017.
 As a result, despite there being more complaints, they are being handled more effectively, so customers remain more satisfied.

 What this research highlights is the importance of investing in training, so that staff become adept at handling complaints.
 This should cover all customer touchpoints, as customers are increasingly turning to social media, rather than the telephone, and that makes the way you deal with complaints publicly visible.